 Creditors can start court action any time if you do not contact them.

-• CCJ
+• CCJs

-• Decree
+• Decrees

-• Money judgment
+• Money judgments

 Can the people I owe start court action after the limitation period has passed?

-They are not allowed to do this but they sometimes try.
+They are not allowed to do this, but they sometimes try.

-They should cancel the case if you can prove this time has passed.
+You can tell the court the debt is statute barred or prescribed.
+They should cancel the case if you can prove this is true.

-• There may extra court fees
+• There may be extra court fees to pay

-• It is up to the creditor to prove it has not
+It is then up to the creditor to prove the debt is not statute barred or prescribed.

 If they can prove it has not passed: